-Yellowish green corrosive gas is heavier than air with a sharp, irritating scent.
+A yellowish green corrosive gas that is heavier than air and has a sharp, irritating scent.

 Toxic chemical concentration in air.

-Extremely irritating to eyes and respiratory system.
-Causes tearing, irritation of eyes and throat, coughing, nausea, vomiting, headache, dizziness, and difficulty in breathing.
+Extremely irritating to the eyes and respiratory system.
+Causes tearing, irritation of the eyes and throat, coughing, nausea, vomiting, headache, dizziness, and difficulties breathing.
 In moist air, it also irritates the skin.
-Possible lung edema and death at higher concentrations.
+Possible lung oedema and death at higher concentrations.

-Move perpendicular to the wind direction outside of the danger zone when you are outside.
+If you are outside, move perpendicular to the direction of the wind outside of the danger zone.
 Hide in confined spaces.
-Close all doors, windows and ventilation openings in the rooms.
-Cover the airway, if possible with a damp cloth.
-Avoid staying in basements, as the gas is heavier than air, the gas cloud moves on the ground and can accumulate in low places.
+If you are inside, close all doors, windows, and ventilation openings.
+Cover the airway, with a damp cloth if possible.
+Avoid staying in basements – as the gas is heavier than air, the gas cloud moves on the ground and can accumulate in low places.
 If possible, go to the upper floors.

-Move the injured to the uncontaminated area to fresh air, remove contaminated clothing, flush the skin and eyes with running water at least for 15 minutes.
+Move the injured person to an uncontaminated area with fresh air, remove contaminated clothing, flush the skin and eyes with running water for at least 15 minutes.
 In case of breathing difficulties, administer oxygen.
 Ensure peace and warmth.
-As the symptoms may appear later, the injured will definitely need to be hospitalized!
+As the symptoms may appear later, the injured person will definitely need to be hospitalised!